Rantopad MXX review

 - Advertising booklet and instruction manual (both completely in Chinese!
 Rantopad has informed me an English manual will soon be included)

 - An awesome keycap puller

 Such a unique keycap puller, I had to get a close up for you –

 It’s a great translucent plastic with the excellent Rantopad bull logo!

 Looking at the keyboard from the side, you can see that the metal top plate curves around the edges.
-The design of this keyboard is somewhat unique, and that becomes more apparent when we look at the it from the bottom…
+The design of this keyboard is somewhat unique, and that becomes more apparent when we look at it from the bottom…

-From this view you can see that those edges of the keyboard actually curve out, while the rest of the keyboard is actually suspended in the air rather than flat to the desk like traditional keyboards.
+From this view, you can see that those edges of the keyboard actually curve out, while the rest of the keyboard is actually suspended in the air rather than flat to the desk like traditional keyboards.
 Also nice is the long rubber pad that runs the length of the edge of the keyboard on both sides to prevent slipping.

-Rantopad MXX Keys and Switches
+Rantopad MXX – Review of Keys and Switches

 The Rantopad MXX has a nice and subtle typeface to the keycaps, just how I prefer.
 Nothing silly or screaming out for attention.
 The keys themselves feel pretty standard, nothing exciting or new.